ajyoon/bml-lang.org/content/docs/guide/language_basics.md

 ```
 {% end %}

-Choice blocks can have any number of choices, and can be used anywhere in your text.
-Choices can be any text, including nothing (indicated by a bare set of parentheses `()`).
+Forks can have any number of branches, and can be used anywhere in your text.
+Branches can contain any text, including nothing (indicated by a bare set of parentheses `()`).
 You can also insert line breaks and indentation anywhere inside the BML command context without affecting the output text.
-This is very helpful for visually organizing more complex choices.
+This is very helpful for visually organizing more complex forks.

 {% bml_snippet() %}
 ```bml